zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ---

 I am a fourth-year Ph.D. student at the [Department of Computer Science and Engineering](https://www.cse.cuhk.edu.hk) in [the Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), supervised by [Prof. Wei Meng](https://www.cse.cuhk.edu.hk/~wei).
 Prior to CUHK, I received my B.Eng in Computer Science and Technology from Wuhan University in 2018.<br>
 As a member of the [CUHK Computer Security Lab](https://seclab.cse.cuhk.edu.hk), I work on network and system security problems.
-Recently, I am also working on software engineering projects.
+Recently, I am also working on software engineering projects.<br>

+<strong>I will be joining the School of Cyber Science and Technology (网络空间安全学院) at Zhejiang University in 2022.</strong>

 Publications
 ======